jaateixeira/fawwlg/README.md

 Convenient as the price of hosted and vendor managed Git repositories is going up.

 # Git Repository Optimization Scripts 🛠️

 ![Bash](https://img.shields.io/badge/Bash-4EAA25?style=for-the-badge&logo=gnu-bash&logoColor=white)
 ![Git](https://img.shields.io/badge/Git-F05032?style=for-the-badge&logo=git&logoColor=white)

 A collection of Bash scripts to optimize and manage Git repositories used for collaborative academic writing.
 A response to bit-bucket 1GB limit (that in my view is fair as they are storing stuff for free under that limit).

+> **Warning**
+> These are bash scripts.
+For computer security purposes, you should always read and understand the security risks of running shell scripts that others develop.

 ---